The truth about probate advances

 It Costs Too Much

 Probate attorney fees, executor commissions, court filing fees, appraisal charges, bond premiums, and accounting costs routinely consume 3% to 8% of an estate's value — and that's for uncontested cases.
-In states with statutory fee schedules like California, attorney and executor fees alone can reach 4% of the first million dollars.
+In states with percentage-based fee structures, attorney and executor fees alone can reach 4% of the first million dollars.
 Contested estates multiply these costs dramatically.

 Frozen Assets Hurt Real People